Artist

 recording sessions for their first English-sung album.

-While drummer Ruggero Stefani (previously he had been the only man in the all-girl beat group Le Pupille) went with L'Uovo di Colombo, the others formed Reale Accademia di Musica, but guitarist Pericle Sponzilli abandoned during their LP recordings, being replaced by Nicola Agrimi (from Le Esperienze and early Banco del Mutuo Soccorso).
+While drummer Ruggero Stefani (previously he had been the only man in the all-girl beat group Le Pupille) joined L'Uovo di Colombo, that also included his ex cohort Enzo Volpini, the others formed Reale Accademia di Musica, but guitarist Pericle Sponzilli left soon after the recording sessions of their LP, being replaced by Nicola Agrimi (from Le Esperienze and early Banco del Mutuo Soccorso).

 Produced again by Maurizio Vandelli, Reale Accademia di Musica is a good work, though not particularly original, dominated by the keyboards of Federico Troiani and with good vocal parts by the singer Topel.
 The long Il mattino and Vertigine are the best cuts of a nice album.